 Common symptoms of gum disease include:

 Your symptoms will depend on your stage of gum disease.
-You may also be at risk of gum disease due to:
+You may also be at risk of gum disease because of:

 Please contact our office if you notice sudden gum problems or changes in the appearance and comfort of your gums.